vantage-sh/docs.vantage.sh/docs/cost_reports.md

     <img alt="Filtering Cost Reports" width="60%" src="/img/cost_filters.png" />
 </div>

 Cost Reports allow you to see your costs grouped by provider service in descending order of accrued costs.
-For example, by clicking AWS Service rows in the table above, the graph will update with just costs for that specific AWS Service.
-You may also click the AWS Service name link to see subcategory costs which is described in the next section.
+For example, by clicking AWS Service rows in the table above, the graph will update with just costs for that specific service.
+You may also click the service name link to see subcategory costs which is described below.
 This works for most other providers like Azure, GCP, Datadog, Snowflake, and more.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Cost Report Folders" width="60%" src="/img/filter-options.png" />